 Lee Weisert is a composer of instrumental and electronic music and an associate professor in the Music Department at the University of North Carolina at Chapel Hill, where he teaches courses in composition, electronic music, and musicianship.
 He has degrees in music composition from the University of Colorado, California Institute of the Arts, and Northwestern University.
 His primary composition instructors were James Tenney, Michael Pisaro, Jay Alan Yim, and Chris Mercer.

 Weisert’s recent music has incorporated increasingly disparate elements such as orchestral instruments, found sounds, field recordings, digital synthesis, and analog circuitry, in an attempt to find, “through experimentation, tinkering, and unconventional approaches, a ritualistic and deeply expressive world of sound” (Dan Lippel, New Focus Recordings).
-His instrumental music has been commissioned and performed by nationally recognized performers and ensembles including Stephen Drury, the Callithumpian Consort, ICE, JACK Quartet, Spektral Quartet, Wild Rumpus, Yarn/Wire, Matthew McClure, Clara Yang, and Joann Cho.
+His instrumental music has been commissioned and performed by nationally recognized performers and ensembles including 4racas Ensemble, the Callithumpian Consort, Joann Cho, Stephen Drury, the Greensboro Symphony Orchestra, JACK Quartet, Matthew McClure, Spektral Quartet, Wild Rumpus, Clara Yang, and Yarn/Wire.

 An Album of Fluid Motion is a composition for two pianos and two vibraphones that explores phenomena described in Milton Van Dyke's book of the same title.
 Various fluid motion types are sonified and superimposed and/or juxtaposed to create a narrative structure.
 Symmetrical pitch sets are used to derive harmonic and melodic content, reflecting the highly dispersed, entropic nature of fluid motion.
 Sectional divisions refer to chapter titles from Van Dyke's book: Vortices, Turbulence, Separation/Instability, Laminar Flow, Shock Waves.
 An Album of Fluid Motion will be premiered in the coming year by Yarn/Wire.